schaefer-dev/schaefer-dev.github.io/projects.md

 ---
 layout: default
 title: "Daniel Schäfer | Projects and Courses"
-description: "Descriptions for various projects I have worked at in my freetime and during university.
-Inclusing course work."
+description: "Descriptions for various projects I have worked at in my freetime, at work and during university."
 ---

 # Work projects